LoginRadius/docs/content/Get started Node js/index.md

   }
 ```

-Replace the placeholders in the config object with your LoginRadius credentials **API Key, API Secret, and App Name**. you found in the Get Credentials step.
+Replace the placeholders in the config object with your LoginRadius credentials **API Key, API Secret, and App Name** that you found in the Get Credentials step.

-Pass the proxy configurations if you want to set Http Server Proxy Configuration through your Node.js SDK.
-Host and port are required to set Http Server Proxy configuration while username and password are optional.
+Pass the proxy configurations if you want to set HTTP Server Proxy Configuration through your Node.js SDK.
+Host and port are required to set HTTP Server Proxy configuration, while username and password are optional.

-Require the `loginradius-sdk` package and pass the config object
+Require the `loginradius-sdk` package and pass the config object:

 `var lrv2 = require('loginradius-sdk')(config);`

-# Obtain Access Token
+##  Obtain Access Token

 Access tokens are used to retrieve profile data and handle other user functionality.
 A client passes the access token to the server, and the server uses this token to decide whether the client is authorized to access the resource or not.

-On successful authentication on the Auth Page (IDX), LoginRadius’s default script sends an access token in the query string as a token parameter with the return_url that you specified in the action URL.
+On successful authentication on the Auth Page (IDX), the default script of LoginRadius sends an access token in the query string as a token parameter with the return_url ( specified in the action URL).

-Below is the access URL for Login Action:
+Below is the access URL for Login action:

 `https://<LoginRadius APP Name>.hub.loginradius.com/auth.aspx?action=login&return_url=<Return URL>`